single-spa/single-spa.js.org/website/versioned_docs/version-5.x/recommended-setup.md

 1. Common libraries are easy to manage, and are only downloaded once.
 If you're using SystemJS, you can also preload them for a speed boost as well.
 2. Sharing code / functions / variables is as easy as import/export, just like in a monolithic setup
 3. Lazy loading applications is easy, which enables you to speed up initial load times
 4. Each application (AKA microservice, AKA ES module) can be independently developed and deployed.
-Teams are enabled to work at their own speed, experiment (within reason as defined by the organization), QA, and deploy on thier own schedules.
+Teams are enabled to work at their own speed, experiment (within reason as defined by the organization), QA, and deploy on their own schedules.
 This usually also means that release cycles can be decreased to days instead of weeks or months
 5. A great developer experience (DX): go to your dev environment and add an import map that points the application's url to your localhost.
 See sections below for details

 ## Alternatives